pingcap/docs-cn/dev/reference/tispark.md

 1. Determining which index to ues in your query plan with the estimated lowest cost.
 2. Small table broadcasting, which enables efficient broadcast join.

 If you would like TiSpark to use statistic information, first you need to make sure that concerning tables have already been analyzed.
-Read more about how to analyze tables [here](/dev/reference/performance/statistics.md).
+Read more about [how to analyze tables](/dev/reference/performance/statistics.md).

 Starting from TiSpark 2.0, statistics information is default to auto load.